Angela Lansbury

-Early life and career beginnings
+Early life and education

-Childhood: 1925–1942

 Angela Brigid Lansbury was born to an upper-middle-class family on October 16, 1925.
-Although her birthplace has often been given as Poplar, east London, she rejected this, stating that while she had ancestral connections to Poplar, she was born in Regent's Park, central London.
+Although her birthplace has often been given as Poplar, East London, she rejected this, stating that while she had ancestral connections to Poplar, she was born in Regent's Park, Central London.
 (Note: In a 2014 interview for BBC Radio 4, she stated: "I want to make one thing clear: I was not born in Poplar, that's not true, I was born in Regent's Park, so I wasn't born in the East End, I wish I could say I had been.
-Certainly my antecedents were: my grandfather, my father." (mins 3–4)) Her mother was Belfast-born Irish Moyna Macgill (born Charlotte Lillian McIldowie), an actress who regularly appeared on stage in London's West End and who also appeared in several films.
+Certainly my antecedents were: my grandfather, my father." (mins 3–4)) Her mother was Belfast-born Irish Moyna MacGill (born Charlotte Lillian McIldowie), an actress who regularly appeared on stage in London's West End and who also appeared in several films.
 Her father was the wealthy English timber merchant and politician Edgar Lansbury, a member of the Communist Party of Great Britain and former mayor of the Metropolitan Borough of Poplar.
 Her paternal grandfather was the Labour Party leader George Lansbury, a man whom she felt "awed" by and considered "a giant in my youth".
 Angela had an older half-sister, Isolde, from Macgill's previous marriage to Reginald Denham.
-In January 1930, Macgill gave birth to twin boys, Bruce and Edgar, leading the Lansburys to move from their Poplar flat to a house in Mill Hill, north London; at weekends, they would stay at a farm in Berrick Salome, Oxfordshire.
+In January 1930, Macgill gave birth to twin boys, Bruce and Edgar, leading the Lansburys to move from their Poplar flat to a house in Mill Hill, then Middlesex; at weekends, they would stay at a farm in Berrick Salome, Oxfordshire.

 I'm eternally grateful for the Irish side of me.
 That's where I got my sense of comedy and whimsy.
 As for the English half–that's my reserved side ...
 But put me onstage, and the Irish comes out.
 The combination makes a good mix for acting.